 - Hands-on Lab 3: Logging into the FMC

-- Hands-on Lab 4: Adding a managed devices to the FMC and configuring Application Bypass
+- Hands-on Lab 4: Adding a managed device to the FMC and configuring licensing and Application Bypass

 Module 3: Configuring and applying the System Configuration

 - Understand what these policies are used for and the parameters

 - Configuring and applying the policies to your managed device